-When a pre-trained model produces results that are close to expected and only minor corrections are required, it is simply a matter of fine-tuning the model by correcting areas that have been mislabeled as target or background.
+When a pre-trained model produces results that are close to expected and only minor corrections are required, you only need to fine-tune the model by correcting areas that have been mislabeled as target or background.
 This can be done using Workflow 1: Minor Corrections on this page.

-In cases where a model produces sub-optimal segmentation and requires training, refer to Workflow 2: Major Corrections on page 14.
+In cases where a model produces suboptimal segmentation and requires training, refer to Workflow 2: Major Corrections on page 14.